kelseyhightower/vault-controller/docs/how-it-works.md

 These annotations are trusted.
 If a Kubernetes object is created with those annotations we assume the request to create the object was authenticated and represents the desired state of the administrator.

-The `vaultproject.io/policies` annotation is required and must hold a comma separated list of vault policies to attach to the token:
+The `vaultproject.io/policies` annotation is required and must hold a comma separated list of Vault policies to attach to the token:

 ```
 vaultproject.io/policies: "default,web"